-- 12) Allocative efficiency refers to a situation where - A) opportunity costs are equal. - B) we cannot produce more of any one good without giving up some other good. - C) goods and services are produced at the lowest possible cost and in the quantities that provide the greatest possible benefit. - D) opportunity cost is zero. - E) marginal benefit is maximized.
+- 12) Allocative efficiency refers to a situation where - A) opportunity costs are equal. - B) we cannot produce more of any one good without giving up some other good. - C) goods and services are produced at the lowest possible cost and in the quantities that provide the greatest possible benefit. - D) opportunity cost is zero. - E) none of the above.